 Jo is the editor-in-chief of frankie press, overseeing all the stuff that goes into Smith Journal, frankie and all the other bits and bobs we produce.
-In her spare time she plays air guitar, watched Full Frontal with Samantha Bee, eats Lebanese food and collects ugly 1960s furniture.
+In her spare time she plays air guitar, watches Full Frontal with Samantha Bee, eats Lebanese food and collects ugly 1960s furniture.
 She’s also been known to play Led Zeppelin in the office.

 Sophie is the nearest thing frankie has to Augustus Gloop – she would happily get sucked up a pipe and maimed by Oompa Loompas if it meant she got to swim in a river of chocolate and gulp down as much as she could eat.
 As frankie editor, her job mainly consists of coming up with ideas and vaguely bossing people around, as well as writing, sourcing content and proofing the mag.
 She likes early ’90s music, crosswords and perving on pooches.